Dina Meyer

 Dina Meyer (born December 22, 1968) is an American actress.
 She began her career appearing in a recurring role on the Fox teen drama series Beverly Hills, 90210 (1993–94), before landing a leading role opposite Keanu Reeves in the 1995 film Johnny Mnemonic.

-Meyer has acted in a number of roles in films Dragonheart (1996), Starship Troopers (1997), Bats (1999), D-Tox (2002), and Star Trek: Nemesis (2002).
+Meyer has acted in the films Dragonheart (1996), Starship Troopers (1997), Bats (1999), D-Tox (2002), and Star Trek: Nemesis (2002).
 She played Detective Allison Kerry in the Saw film franchise.
-On television, Meyer starred as Barbara Gordon/Oracle/Batgirl in the short-lived series Birds of Prey (2002–03) and was regular on Secret Agent Man (2000) and Point Pleasant (2005).
+On television, Meyer starred as Barbara Gordon/Oracle/Batgirl in the short-lived series Birds of Prey (2002–03) and was a regular on Secret Agent Man (2000) and Point Pleasant (2005).
+She appeared as Kellie in the dystopian movie Amerigeddon in 2016.

 Early life

-Meyer was born in Queens, New York.
-In 1991, she graduated from Long Island University in Brookville, New York with a bachelor of business administration degree.
+Meyer was born to a Jewish family in Queens, New York in 1968.
+She graduated from Long Island University in Brookville, New York with a bachelor of business administration degree.
 She trained in acting for three years at the Neighborhood Playhouse School of the Theatre in New York.
-She is Jewish.

 Career

 Meyer moved to Los Angeles in 1993 to appear in the Fox teen drama series Beverly Hills, 90210 in the recurring role of Lucinda Nicholson.
 Shortly afterwards, she was cast as the female lead in the action film Johnny Mnemonic opposite Keanu Reeves.
 The following year, she appeared in the fantasy film Dragonheart directed by Rob Cohen.
 In early 1997, Meyer had a recurring role as Kate Miller in the NBC sitcom Friends.
-Later that year, she went to appear alongside Casper Van Dien in the science-fiction film Starship Troopers directed by Paul Verhoeven.
-The film underperformed at box office.
+Later that year, she went to appear alongside Casper Van Dien in the science-fiction film Starship Troopers, directed by Paul Verhoeven.
+The film underperformed at the box office but has since attained cult status.
 The following year, she starred alongside James Caan in the neo-noir film Poodle Springs, which was released on HBO.
 In 1999, she starred in the horror film Bats; the film was a moderate box-office success.
 In 2002, she appeared opposite Sylvester Stallone in the thriller film D-Tox.
 Also in 2002, Meyer appeared as Romulan Commander Donatra in the science-fiction film Star Trek: Nemesis.

 In 2000, Meyer starred in the UPN spy drama series Secret Agent Man, which was cancelled after one season.
-From 2002 to 2003, she starred as Barbara Gordon/Oracle/Batgirl in the short-lived The WB superhero series Birds of Prey.
+From 2002 to 2003, she starred as Barbara Gordon/Oracle/Batgirl in The WB superhero series Birds of Prey.
 She reprised this role in 2019, on the CW series The Flash during "Crisis on Infinite Earths" crossover.
-In 2003, she had a recurring role in the Fox comedy-drama Miss Match, and in 2005 was regular cast member in the Fox primetime soap opera, Point Pleasant.
+In 2003, she had a recurring role in the Fox comedy-drama Miss Match, and in 2005 was a regular cast member in the Fox primetime soap opera, Point Pleasant.
 Meyer also played the leading roles in the Lifetime television movies Deception (2004), Crimes of Passion (2005), His and Her Christmas (2005), The Boy Next Door (2008), and Web of Desire (2009).